thautwarm/MLStyle.jl/docs/syntax/pattern.md

 # => 1
 ```

-There is an advanced version of `Type-Patterns`s, which you can destruct types with fewer limitations.
+There is an advanced version of `Type-Pattern`s, which you can destruct types with fewer limitations.
 Check [Advanced Type Patterns](#advanced-type-patterns).

 As-Patterns
 ----------